-More than just the quintessential border town, EDIRNE – 230km northwest of İstanbul – is one of the best-preserved Ottoman cities and makes an impressive, easily digestible introduction to Turkey.
-It’s a lively, attractive place of almost 140,000 people, occupying a rise overlooking the mingling of the Tunca, Arda and Meriç rivers, very near the Greek and Bulgarian frontiers.
-The life of the place is derived from day-tripping foreign shoppers, discerning tourists and students from the University of Thrace.
+More than just the quintessential border town, EDİRNE – 230km northwest of İstanbul – is one of the best-preserved Ottoman cities, and makes an impressive, easily digestible introduction to Turkey.
+A lively, attractive place of almost 140,000 people, it occupies a rise overlooking the mingling of the Tunca, Arda and Meriç rivers, very near the Greek and Bulgarian frontiers.
+Its life derives from day-tripping foreign shoppers, discerning tourists and students from the University of Thrace.